UMWEDU/umw-careercenter-sync/_pages/role.md

 </li>
  	<li> For every 42 hours the student spends at the internship site,he or she is eligible for one academic credit.
 (Most students pursue three credits, which requires them to spend 126 hours on the internship throughout the semester).
 Often, students complete more hours than required for academic credit.
 Internship hours that are to be counted toward academic credit must be completed by the end of the current academic term unless there is a prior arrangement made for the student to continue working on their credits past the end date.</li>
  	<li>A student may continue interning at your site past the end of the academic term, but those hours will not count towards the total needed for academic credit.</li>
- 	<li>Once you have completed and signed your portion of the contract, the studentwill take it to his or her faculty supervisor, department chair, and the Center for Career and Professional Development for approval.</li>
+ 	<li>Once you have completed and signed your portion of the contract, the student will take it to his or her faculty supervisor, department chair, and finally, submit to the Registrar's Office.</li>
- 	<li>Approved contracts will be emailed to you.</li>
 </ul>
 <h2>During</h2>
 Decide on the best way to track internship hours.
 Will it be the supervisor’s responsibility or the student’s?
 Will you keep a physical log of hours worked?
 Since many students work more than the required number of hours, this is not typically an issue.